skoblenick/packer-examples/README.md

 Showcase of examples demonstrating building Ubuntu base boxes with Packer.

+## Prerequisites

+These examples have been tested on Mac OS X. The following packages should be installed:

+- VirtualBox
+- VMware Fusion
+- Packer >= 0.8.6
+- Vagrant >= 1.7.4

 ## Installing Packer

 To install Packer 0.8.6, open Terminal and run: